The elementary construction of formal anafunctors: Preliminaries

 \end{definition}

 The most important case for the present paper is the property `fully faithful', and we will abbreviate `representably fully faithful' to ff, and will denote by $\ff$ the class of ff 1-arrows in a 2-category.
-Note however that Definition~\ref{def:representably_P} can be rewritten as a first-order property of a 1-arrow in a 2-category.
+Note however that Definition~\ref{def:representably_P} can be rewritten as a first-order property of a 1-arrow in a 2-category (and even in a bicategory).